All Episodes

 I know that when someone tells him that something is impossible, that's what triggers him into action.

-When people told him it was impossible for a boy from Queens to go to Manhattan and take on developers in the big city rather than give up he changed the skyline of New York.
+When people told him it was impossible for a boy from Queens to go to Manhattan and take on developers in the big city, rather than give up, he changed the skyline of New York.

-I've seen it time and time again that look in his eyes when someone says it can't be done.
+I've seen it time and time again, that look in his eyes when someone says it can't be done.

 I saw that look a little over a year ago when he was told he couldn't possibly succeed in politics.

-Yes he did.
+Yes, he did.

 For my father, impossible is just the starting point.

-That's how he approaches business projects that's how he approaches life.
+That's how he approaches life.

-And this week that same man will stand before you as our party's nominee for the president of the United States of America.
+And this week, that same man will stand before you as our party's nominee for the President of the United States of America.

-Alright that was Don Jr. speaking last night at the Republican National Convention.
+All right, that was Don Jr. speaking last night at the Republican National Convention.

 We are in Cleveland with the best election coverage available on your radio dial.

-Also his sister Tiffany spoke Eric Trump will speak tonight.
+Eric Trump will speak tonight.

-Avanka Trump will speak on Thursday night and introduce her father.
+Ivanka Trump will speak on Thursday night and introduce her father.

 They loved it.

-They want him to run and it was he said one of the best responses he's ever seen.
+And it was, he said, one of the best responses he's ever seen.

-Oh I think that's right.
+Well, I think that's right.

-I was talking to Don Don Jr. later last night and he was still a little bit overwhelmed by the reception he'd gotten but uh you know the sincerity the intelligence um the enthusiasm that came out of his speech was just electrifying virtually everybody I've seen thinks it was one of the really highlights of the convention.
+I was talking to Don Jr. later last night, and he was still a little bit overwhelmed by the reception he'd gotten.

 What do you mean by that?

-Well you get Melania on Monday night.
+You get Melania on Monday night.

 You get Don and Tiffany on Tuesday.

-You get Eric tonight you get Ivanka and does and and Donald on Thursday.
+You get Ivanka and Donald on Thursday.

-I mean it's it's it's an amazing coming together of uh the entire Trump family but in a way that each of them is introducing a component of Trump and doing so with great authenticity and great sincerity and uh I'm looking forward very much to to see how Eric does tonight.
+I mean, it's an amazing coming together of the entire Trump family, but in a way that each of them is introducing a component of Trump and doing so with great authenticity and great sincerity.

-He's got a great speech it's a it's a very serious speech and he's thought about it personally a great deal I know because I talked to him over a week ago about it.
+It's a very serious speech, and he's thought about it personally a great deal, I know, because I talked to him over a week ago about it.

 That's right.

-But I think so far Melania did it beautifully.
+But I think so far, Melania did it beautifully.

 Tiffany, by the way, got a huge coverage in the Daily Mail.

-I think that's quite an accomplishment for a young lady who, this was her first big speech in front of an audience.
+And I think that's quite an accomplishment for a young lady who, this was her first big speech in front of an audience, and she knocked it out of the park.

 It really is amazing.